-When the two classes of data can be separated by a linear decision boundary, the data is said to be "separable".
 The perceptron is an on-line learning algorithm that learns a linear decision boundary (hyper-plane) for separable training data.
-If the training data is non-separable, the method may not converge, and must be stopped after a certain number of iterations.
+If the training data is non-separable, the method will not converge, and must be stopped after a certain number of iterations.

-Learning can be incremental and "on-line".
+The Perceptron is an "on-line" learning algorithm.
 At any time, new training samples can be used to update the perceptron.

-The perceptron algorithm uses errors in classifying the training data to update the decision boundary plane until there are no more errors.
+The Perceptron algorithm uses errors in classifying the training data to update the decision boundary plane until there are no more errors.